VR Training for Construction

 Staffing job sites with talent is getting harder.
 As standards and regulations increase, training gets more difficult, time-consuming, and expensive.
 After all that, there’s the problem of worker retention.
 With a smaller pool and high turnover come increased risks of mistakes, blown deadlines, on-site injuries, OSHA fines, and damaging litigation.

-Get Virtual Reality Training for Construction, available now from the PIXO Content Collection.
+Get Virtual Reality Training for Construction, Available Now

-With robust data tracking and reporting metrics on trainees, Environmental Health and Safety Directors get the visibility they need to set the proper standards for safety and compliance in the workplace, minimizing risks and mistakes, and reducing the potential for OSHA fines and lawsuits.
+VR content through PIXO comes with robust data tracking and reporting metrics on training effectiveness.
+This data gives training directors the visibility they need to set the proper standards for safety and compliance, improving hazard recognition, minimizing risks and mistakes, and reducing the potential for OSHA fines and lawsuits.